 I hope this has helped you with your Mallorca 312 training and would love to hear how you are getting on so comment below and tell me what you are doing.

 In the meantime check out here how I got on last year and went 45 minutes faster.
-If you want further support and tips/advice then join the Facebook group where you will meet other riders tackling the event in 2020!
+If you want further support and tips/advice then why not register for the Mallorca 312 Academy where you will get fit in 24 weeks to complete the challenge.
+This is a great place t meet other riders tackling the event in 2022!